 - Might there be less invasive plastic surgery or non-surgical alternatives?

-During the Deep Plane facelift, your plastic surgeon separates the skin from the Superficial Musculoaponeurotic System (SMAS) layer.
+During the Deep Plane facelift, your plastic surgeon separates the skin from the SMAS layer.
 He then works in underneath the layer to release attachments, allowing him to literally “lift” the layer and its’ accompanying skin, to a more natural and youthful position.
 The SMAS system is then tightened with sutures, and any excess or redundant skin is removed and the remaining skin is stitched closed.

-For your facelift and/or neck lift procedure to produce optimum results your surgeon will often recommend a salivary gland reduction (submandibular gland reduction) — the reduction of the salivary gland in the lower jaw.
-The reduction of the salivary glands is occasionally necessary to ensure the successful aesthetic contouring and rejuvenation of the jawline and neck.
+For your facelift and/or neck lift procedure to produce optimum results, your surgeon will often recommend a salivary gland reduction (submandibular gland reduction) — a reduction of the salivary gland in the lower jaw.
+This reduction is occasionally necessary to ensure the successful aesthetic contouring and rejuvenation of the jawline and neck.
 It ensures that the glands along the jawline do not become more prominent, or create an overly visible, undesirable “bulge” below your jawline that can affect your result after your facelift and/or neck lift.
-The procedure is very safe because the submandibular gland is one of the smaller saliva glands and therefore, for most patients, its reduction does not result in any significant lack of saliva or “dry mouth”.
+The procedure is very safe because the submandibular gland is one of the smaller saliva glands and therefore, for most patients, its reduction does not result in any significant lack of saliva or “dry mouth.”
 Other salivary glands in the upper jaw and under the chin will continue to provide sufficient saliva.

 Plastic surgery is not always necessary to achieve a younger and more youthful appearance, and sometimes a non-surgical approach is best.
 Facial volume restoration via injectable dermal fillers may work to lift the cheeks and restore lost facial volume.
 We recommend the safest and most proven dermal fillers including Restylane®, Restylane Lyft®, Restylane Silk®, and Juvéderm®.

-The ageing process is a natural part of life so at some point you may start considering a secondary facelift.
-Most facelifts last about 10-12 years so eventually you may want a “refresher” procedure.
-The good news is that if your initial facelift was performed correctly your second facelift will be easier for the surgeon to perform with less down time for you.
+The aging process is a natural part of life, and nothing can halt it.
+Most facelifts last about 10-12 years, and you may eventually want a “refresher” procedure.
+The good news is that if your initial facelift was performed correctly, your second facelift will be easier for the surgeon to perform with less down time for you.

 More and more men are seeking facelift surgery to create a more rejuvenated look.
 In fact, since 2010, facelifts for men have increased by 43% (ASAPS 2015).
-If you’re male and considering a facelift it’s critical that your plastic surgeon has plenty of experience in performing facelifts for men.
-This is because a male facelift is quite different from a female one, and should be performed by surgeon who understands what constitutes a “male” face otherwise the procedure may unintentionally “feminize” the face making it look too feminine or “puffy”.
+If you’re male and considering a facelift, it’s critical that your plastic surgeon has plenty of experience in performing facelifts for men.
+This is because a male facelift is quite different from a female one, and should be performed only by surgeon who understands what constitutes a “male” face, as otherwise the procedure may unintentionally “feminize” the face.

 Recovery time from a facelift will vary depending for each individual, but as a general rule, for most people of good health, noticeable swelling will be reduced within the first 10 days after surgery.
 However, a facelift is major plastic surgery and as with any surgery, there is a lengthy recovery process.